Bobby Ray Parks Jr.: ASEAN Basketball League

 On November 18, 2016, Parks officially joined Alab Pilipinas of the ASEAN Basketball League (ABL).
 On December 11, 2016, he scored a career-high 41 points and 14 rebounds against the Kaohsiung Truth.
 After his first season with Alab Pilipinas, he was named the local MVP of the season.

 MPBL

-After his stint the ABL, Parks joined the Maharlika Pilipinas Basketball League (MPBL), an amateur regional league in the Philippines which imposes a cap on imports, including Filipinos with foreign heritage like himself.
+After his stint in the ABL, Parks joined the Maharlika Pilipinas Basketball League (MPBL), an amateur regional league in the Philippines which imposes a cap on imports, including Filipinos with foreign heritage like himself.
 He was signed in by Mandaluyong El Tigre in May 2018.

 PBA

 Blackwater Elite

 Parks entered the 2018 PBA draft where he was selected by Blackwater Elite.
 He was the second overall pick for that draft.

 TNT Tropang Giga

 Parks was traded to the TNT Tropang Giga from Blackwater Elite in November 2019 in the middle of the 2019 PBA Governors' Cup.
-With TNT, Parks had his first semifinal run only for his team to lose to eventual finalist Meralco Bolts.
+With TNT, he had his first semifinal run, only for his team to lose to eventual finalist Meralco Bolts.
 After the conclusion of the 2019 season, he signed a new one-year deal with TNT in February 2020.
-In the Philippine Cup, which was the lone conference for the 2020 season, Parks helped TNT to its first "All-Filipino" finals in seven years only losing to eventual champions Barangay Ginebra San Miguel.
+In the Philippine Cup, which was the lone conference for the 2020 season, he helped TNT to its first "All-Filipino" finals in seven years, only losing to eventual champions Barangay Ginebra San Miguel.

-Parks contract with TNT expired after the 2020 season.
-In March 2021, Parks announced that he would not feature in the PBA for the 2021 season citing personal reasons to tend to his family.
-However the move risked a fallout between Parks and TNT with team owner and PLDT chairman Manny V. Pangilinan to express his doubts on Parks reason for sitting out the 2021 season through social media posting a photo of him having a vacation in La Union.
-While Parks is a free agent, TNT still hold the signing rights to him; he would only be able to play for another PBA team if TNT release him without pre-conditions or trade him.
+Parks Jr.'s contract with TNT expired after the 2020 season.
+In March 2021, he announced that he would not feature in the PBA for the 2021 season, citing personal reasons to tend to his family.
+However, the move risked a fallout between Parks and TNT, with team owner and PLDT chairman Manny V. Pangilinan expressing his doubts on Parks Jr.'s reason for sitting out the 2021 season through social media, posting a photo of him having a vacation in La Union.
+While Parks is a free agent, TNT still holds the signing rights to him; he would only be able to play for another PBA team if TNT releases him without pre-conditions or trade him.

-TNT and the PBA allowed Parks to play in Japan in July 2021 but TNT would have exclusive rights to re-sign him if he decides to return to the PBA within five years.
+TNT and the PBA allowed Parks to play in Japan in July 2021, but TNT would have exclusive rights to re-sign him if he decides to return to the PBA within five years.